rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ## Overview
 The System API is used to control and modify core aspects of the device such as the screen, OS and device capabilities.
 ## Enabling the API
-In order to use this API you must TBD INSERT Eb specific instructions here
+In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation:

+* ebapi-modules.js - this file contains all available Enterprise Browser APIs

+If you wish to minimize the amount of JavaScript being included, you can choose to only include the individual API that your application is using:

+ex:

+* ebapi.js - core APIs needed
+* eb.system.js - just the System API
+* other individual JavaScript files included with the Enterprise Browser installation